The Complete Guide To Bantam Chicken Breeds: Is a Bantam Chicken Right for You?

 Rosecomb chickens are usually friendly, but some roosters may turn out to be aggressive.

-These bantams are okay with cold to warm climates, and are known to tolerate confinement well.
-Expect 1 small, creamy-white-shelled egg per week.
+These chickens are okay with cold to warm climates and are known to tolerate confinement well.
+Expect one small, creamy-white-shelled egg per week.

 Breeders usually categorize Seramas into Class A, Class B, Class C, or Class D, depending on their size.
-Seramas in Class A are the smallest and lightest, while Seramas in Class D are the largest and heaviest.
+Serama in Class A is the smallest and lightest, while Serama in Class D is the largest and heaviest.

-These uncommon ornamental Malaysian bantams are known to be wonderfully gentle pets, and they are usually kept as such in their native land.
+These uncommon ornamental Malaysian bantam chickens are known to be wonderfully gentle pets, and they are usually kept as such in their native land.

-Seramas are best reared in moderate to hot climates, and can tolerate confinement well.
-Hens lay around 4 cream- or tinted-shelled eggs per week.
+Seramas are best reared in moderate to hot climates and can tolerate confinement well.
+Hens lay around four cream- or tinted-shelled eggs per week.

-At the moment, there is just 1 recognized variety by the American Poultry Association, that being the White.
+At the moment, there is just one recognized variety by the American Poultry Association, that being the White.

 Expect 2 to 3 small, cream-shelled eggs per week.

-Currently, the American Poultry Association has recognized 5 varieties for non-bearded Silkies and 8 varieties for bearded Silkies.
+Currently, the American Poultry Association has recognized five varieties for non-bearded Silkies and eight varieties for bearded Silkies.

 These sturdy-looking birds have founded their popularity as a bantam on their exceptional yielding abilities.

-Not only does the Ameraucana lay unique blue eggs, but it is one of the few breeds to consistently lay around 4 eggs per week, almost year-round.
-You’ll see that they may stop laying by late November or early December, and get back on the saddle by January.
+Not only does the Ameraucana chicken lay unique blue eggs, but it is one of the few birds to lay around four eggs per week, almost year-round.
+You’ll see that they may stop laying by late November or early December and get back on the saddle by January.

-Ameraucanas are friendly and energetic birds that benefit from part time ranging rather than full confinement.
+Ameraucanas are friendly and energetic birds that benefit from part-time ranging rather than total confinement.

-At the moment, the American Poultry Association has recognized 8 varieties of Ameraucana bantams including the Blue, Wheaten, and Brown Red.
+Currently, the American Poultry Association has recognized eight varieties of Ameraucana bantam chickens, including the Blue, Wheaten, and Brown Red.

-Named after the Brahmaputra River in India, these unconventional, fuzzy-legged birds make for a favoured family pet because of their docile temperament.
+Named after the Brahmaputra River in India, these unconventional, fuzzy-legged birds make for a favored family pet because of their docile temperament.

 Although they are mostly used as meat birds, Brahmas also lay a fair amount of brown-shelled eggs (3 per week).